 A highlight of the trip was our lunch and afternoon at the Hotel Raphaël on its stunning terrace!
 If there is a beautiful roof deck in a city we visit, I will find it…and the Hotel Raphaël’s terrace offered the most gorgeous views of the Eiffel Tower and Arc de Triomphe.
 We enjoyed an al fresco lunch and spent the afternoon sipping rosé in the sunshine.

-For cafés, my favorite part of the European culture, we had lunch at Louis Philipe, which is a short walk to Notre Dame, and breakfast at Les Deux Magots in Saint-Germain-des-Prés, which is a fixture in that neighborhood, and often much less crowded than the famous Café de Flore.
+For cafés, my favorite part of the European culture, we started our day at Les Deux Magots, a fixture in Saint-Germain-des-Prés and much less crowded than the famous Café de Flore.
+A short walking distance from Notre Dame, Louis Philipe, is one of my top picks for a quaint lunch destination.

-As always, I missed Paris before I even left it and am already planning my next visit…!
+As always, I missed Paris before I even left and am already planning my next visit…!

 The A-Lyst is a Boston-based lifestyle blog curating the very best of style, beauty, food, and travel.